manymoments/manymoments.github.io/_posts/2022-11-20-pbft-via-locked-braodcast.md

 LB (1, val, val-proof)
 ```

-Once a primary gets a delivery-certificate it sends it to all parties to commit.
+Once a primary obtains a delivery-certificate it sends it to all parties to commit.
 Recall that a delivery-certificate is valid if it has $n-f$ distinct signatures.

 ```
 Upon delivery-certificate dc for (v,x)